arnikz/PIQMIe/README.md

 ## Description

-_PIQMIe_ is a web-based tool for reliable analysis and visualization of semi-quantitative mass spectrometry (MS)-based proteomics data ([Kuzniar and Kanaar, 2014](https://doi.org/10.1093/nar/gku478)). _PIQMIe_ readily integrates peptide and (non-redundant) protein identifications and quantitations, as obtained by the [MaxQuant/Andromeda](http://maxquant.org/) software ([Cox _et al._, 2008](https://doi.org/10.1038/nbt.1511), [2011](https://doi.org/10.1021/pr101065j)), with additional biological information from the [UniProtKB](http://www.uniprot.org/) database, and makes the linked data available in the form of a light-weight relational database ([SQLite](http://sqlite.org/)).
+_PIQMIe_ is a web-based tool for reliable analysis and visualization of semi-quantitative mass spectrometry (MS)-based proteomics data. _PIQMIe_ readily integrates peptide and (non-redundant) protein identifications and quantitations, as obtained by the [MaxQuant/Andromeda](http://maxquant.org/) software ([Cox _et al._, 2008](https://doi.org/10.1038/nbt.1511), [2011](https://doi.org/10.1021/pr101065j)), with additional biological information from the [UniProtKB](http://www.uniprot.org/) database, and makes the linked data available in the form of a light-weight relational database ([SQLite](http://sqlite.org/)).
 Using the web interface, users are presented with a concise summary of their proteomics experiments in numerical and graphical forms, as well as with a searchable protein grid and interactive visualization tools to aid in the rapid assessment of the experiments and in the identification of proteins of interest. _PIQMIe_ provides data access via a web interface and programmatic RESTful API.

 ## Requirements
 - Perl5